bhushankp/clickit/README.md

-# Golang Excel Importer with MySQL and Redis
+# Golang Excel Importer with GO,Gorilla,GORM,MySQL and Redis

 ## Overview
 This application imports Excel data into a MySQL database and caches it in Redis.
 It also supports CRUD operations on the data.